Padmanabhaswamy Temple: Festivals and rites

-The biggest festival in this temple is laksha deepam which means one lakh lamps.
+The biggest festival in this temple is Laksha Deepam which means "one lakh lamps".
 This festival is observed once in 6 years.
-Prior to this festival, chanting of prayers and recitation of three vedas is done for 56 days (Murajapam).
-On the last day, one lakh oil lamps are lit in and around the temple premises.
+Prior to this festival, chanting of prayers and recitation of three Vedas is done for 56 days, a practice called the Murajapam.
+On the last day of the Murajappam, one lakh oil lamps are lit, in and around the temple premises.